All Books

 Key Takeaways

-• Emerging tech may soon allow us to record dreams and upload skills to the brain.
+• Future tech may allow recording dreams and uploading skills directly to the brain.

 Who Should Read